• Tools

 • You need to discover item_id values before update or delete actions

-• ListId: SharePoint list GUID, usually obtained from Get Many Lists.
+• ListId (string): SharePoint list GUID.
+Obtain from Get Many Lists.
+Example: a1b2c3d4-1234-5678-abcd-ef0123456789.

-• Limit: Number of items per page.
+• Limit (number): Maximum number of items to return per page.

 Output: